Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 npm run dev
 ```

 The development server proxies API requests to `http://localhost:5000`.

-Store your API key after logging in; requests include it via the `X-API-KEY` header.
+## Login

+Open `/login` and enter your API key.
+It will be stored in `localStorage` under
+`ULTSPY_API_KEY`.
+All requests to `/admin/*` automatically include this key in
+the `X-API-KEY` header via an Axios interceptor.

 ## Project Structure